 These frugal living tips shouldn’t be taken as making extreme sacrifices not to spend money.

-It is your choice on how to spend and how not to spend your money.
-Don't worry about the comparison of frugal vs cheap.
-The comparison trap is a slippery slope of figuring out how to make ends meet and staying out of debt.
+It is your choice how to spend and how not to spend your money.
+Don’t worry about the comparison of frugal vs cheap.
+The comparison trap is a slippery slope of figuring out how to make ends meet and stay out of debt.

 Is it possible to learn how to live frugally and save money?